 One man considers one day more sacred than another; another man considers every day alike.
 Each one should be fully convinced in his own mind.
 He who regards one day as special, does so to the Lord.
 (Rom.
 14:5-6)

 Now this is true freedom that cannot be found in the Old Law that commands Sabbath-keeping and the death penalty for breaking it.

 Further, Mr. Prager embarks on a special concern.
 He writes: “To be a ‘God of Love,’ God must also be a ‘God of War’” (p.
 172).
 However, the connection between war and love in Ex.
 15:3 is nonexistent.
 Nowhere does the overthrow of the Egyptians in the Red Sea mention the New Testament teaching that God is Love (1 John 4:8 and 4:16).

 He talks about this on his radio show and refutes (apparently) untrained callers who don’t know how to explain it to him.
 So here is a surface explanation.
 Before God made the heavens and the earth in the beginning, God did not have to apply his justice to the point of war.
 The attribute of justice was applied only occasionally and situationally after humans were created and lost their way.
 Even still, God still loves humanity because he sees them as pitiable.
-And after God wraps up this fallen universe and judges the unjust, as the Christians Scriptures affirm, God will no longer need to apply his warrior-judge attribute.
+And after God wraps up this fallen universe and judges the unjust, as the Christians Scriptures affirm, God will no longer need to apply his justice attribute as a warrior and judge.

 Therefore, the essence of God in eternity past before creation and in eternity future in a new creation is love.
 God was and is and always shall be love.

 So maybe the Torah is a limited, partial and incomplete revelation, after all, if it misses this basic doctrine.
 (But even the Torah speaks of God’s love and grace.
 See my God’s Love and Grace in the Torah).